 How much ammo do I need?
 100 rounds for the pistol you believe you will carry the most.

 Can I borrow a friend's or NDT guns to qualify?
 Yes.
 Nevada only requires that you qualify with one handgun either semi-auto or revolver (the permit will list "All Handguns").
 Nevada has never required serial numbers and now no longer requires make, model, and caliber.
-You can borrow one of my/NDT handguns for the class, no extra charge.
+You can borrow one of my/NDT handguns for the class for a nominal fee.
+Contact me for more details.

 Can I use reloads or hand loads in your class?
 For Safety Reasons NO. I'm sorry there are too many variables that go into the use of reload/hand loads.
 Please bring quality factory fresh ammunition.